shuijinsan/PQ-ZK-eSIM/README.txt

 The file license.txt states the artifact license.

-The file use.txt states the intended use and limitations of the artifact.

 3. Canonical evaluation environment

 The recommended environment is Ubuntu 22.04 or 24.04 LTS on x86_64 with at least 4 CPU cores, 8 GB of RAM, and 20 GB of free disk space.